samcuxx/samcux.com/README.md

 | [`schemas`](./schemas)                         | Where Sanity Studio gets its content types from |
 | [`sanity.query.ts`](./lib/sanity.query.ts)     | Groq query for Sanity Schema data               |

-## License & Usage

-This portfolio is MIT-licensed so you are free to use it as an inspiration or you can just copy the whole thing (excluding my personal content of course), I don't really mind.
-Just make sure you link back to [victoreke.com][site] on the footer section as attribution to the original source.

 <!-- Link Refs -->

 [nextjs]: https://nextjs.org